“Food Service Safety Comprehensive Sample Exam I"

 54. Servers should use the following guidelines to serve food safely.

-A. The food-contact areas of plates, bowls, glasses, or cups should not be touched.
+A. The food-contact areas of plates, bowls, glasses, or cups should not

 B. Glassware and dishes should not be stacked when serving.